These Nikes Are the Next Best Thing to the Air VaporMax

 If you’re having trouble tracking down Nike’s Air VaporMax sneakers that released Sunday, this alternative model might satisfy your Air Max craving.

-The Nike Air Max “LD-Zero” is half old-school style, half modern technology.
-Designed by Fragment Design founder Hiroshi Fujiwara, the upper of the Air Max “LD-Zero” is culled from the “LD-1000” shoe from the 1970s.
+The Nike Air Max LD-Zero is half old-school style, half modern technology.
+Designed by Fragment Design founder Hiroshi Fujiwara, the upper of the Air Max LD-Zero is culled from the LD-1000 shoe from the 1970s.
 The gray mesh-based look features a Pure Platinum colorway — the same palette used on the debut Air VaporMax style.

-At the midsole, the Air Max “LD-Zero” is cushioned with a 360-degree visible Max Air sole, which is essentially the precursor to the VaporMax.
+At the midsole, the Air Max LD-Zero is cushioned with a 360-degree visible Max Air sole, which is essentially the precursor to the VaporMax.

-The Air Max “LD-Zero” is available now in men’s and women’s sizing from nike.com for $180.
+The Air Max LD-Zero is available now in men’s and women’s sizing from nike.com for $180.

 For more ideas, check out our guide to the best Air Max sneakers out now.